 Eliminating the risks associated with over-privileged users is the first step.
-Local administrators – end users with administrator privileges – can easily expose the local system as well as your entire network to malware, ransomware, and other cyberthreats.
-Eliminating local admin rights means that even if a RAT finds it’s way in and impersonates an end user, its metaphorical wings are clipped.
+Local administrators – end-users with administrator privileges – can easily expose the local system as well as your entire network to malware, ransomware, and other cyber threats.
+Eliminating local admin rights means that even if a RAT finds its way in and impersonates an end-user, its metaphorical wings are clipped.
 Without the ability to escalate its privileges, the RAT is unable to perform malicious activities.

 However, users still need privileges to perform their tasks.
 Solutions implementing the Principle Of Least Privilege grant the right privilege to the right application at the right time, so that the productivity of your teams is ensured while the system remains protected.

 What’s more, advanced solutions allow you to grant authorizations per application.
-This guarantees that critical process can’t be diverted, and misuse of processes and programs is blocked, preventing them from potentially harming the system or exposing data to be hijacked.
+This guarantees that critical processes can’t be diverted, and misuse of processes and programs is blocked, preventing them from potentially harming the system or exposing data to be hijacked.

 Solutions providing automatic password management propose an interesting approach to risk mitigation.
 Credentials are stronger such that their resilience to brute force attack is reinforced while regular rotations limit the lifespan of the credentials that could potentially have been stolen by the RAT.

-Implementing these types of protections does not have to be complex.
+Implementing these types of protection does not have to be complex.
 A thoughtful PAM solution offers numerous systems protections to prevent a RAT from acting, relying mainly on Privilege Escalation and Delegation Management (PEDM) capabilities.
 Workstations can also benefit from those protections with Endpoint Protection Management (EPM).
 Both solutions: